 - You don’t use up existing parts before ordering more

-- Parts get lost, broken or even stolen
+- Parts are lost, broken, or stolen

 - You have to cancel work orders due to low parts availability